tony-42069/translator/README.md

 ---

-{{
-  ElevenLabs for text-to-speech capabilities
-  The amazing open-source community
-}}

----

- 2024 Albanian Translator.
+© 2024 Albanian Translator.
 All rights reserved.